How to Pick Paint Colors for Kitchen Cabinets

 This blue is Benjamin Moore- van

 This green kitchen is a beautiful example that your color does not need to be the main color of the kitchen.
 This kitchen color is from Europe, so I don’t have the exact color name, but I am sure you can find a similar tone at your local paint store.

 The color of your kitchen is your personal taste.
-My friend who loves bright colors has a teal and orange kitchen- and she loves it!
-On the other hand, gray kitchens like the above make me feel relaxed and enjoy being in the kitchen.
+My friend who loves bright colors.
+She painted her kitchen chairs teal and orange- and she loves them!
+On the other hand, gray kitchens like the one above make me feel relaxed and enjoy being in the kitchen.
 Choose what makes you comfortable!

 If you still don’t know what color to pick, take a short online color personality test to see what colors you are most comfortable in.
 Do one better and take a quick look in your closet.
 What colors do you find beautiful?
 I did this and my closet was full of gray!
 So my new

 The most important thing, besides color, is to make sure that your paint job is done well and that the cabinets look clean and polished.
 Even if you choose to distress or antique the cabinets, I would do minimal distressing and minimal dark wax.